 For more information:

+The Department of State warns U.S. citizens to carefully consider the risks of travel to El Salvador due to the high rates of crime and violence.
 El Salvador has one of the highest homicide levels in the world and crimes such as extortion, assault and robbery are common.
 This replaces the Travel Warning for El Salvador dated January 15, 2016.

 Gang activity is widespread in El Salvador.
 There are thousands of gang members operating in the country, including members of Mara Salvatrucha (MS-13) and Eighteenth Street (M18).
 Gangs (maras) focus on extortion, violent street crime, narcotics and arms trafficking.
 Muggings following ATM or bank withdrawals are common, as are armed robberies at scenic-view stops (miradores).
 While the majority of the violence occurs between rival gangs and there is no information to suggest U.S. citizens are specifically targeted, its pervasiveness increases the chance of being caught in the wrong place at the wrong time.